 4. David and Jane Blackford found this to be true.
 When their restaurant opened for business they had two small children.
 "When they were very small we could manage by putting them to bed early but later there was a real conflict of interest.
 On Saturdays and Sundays we'd sit them down in front of videos.
 I ended up feeling it was David and the restaurant against me and the children.'
 When David caught pneumonia, they made their decision.
 The family had to come first.
 "One day we may have another adventure in the restaurant trade, but for the time being putting up the "closed" sign has been a great relief.'

-Which person mentions that they did not originally plan to do the cooking themselves?
+Which person mentions that when they started, they did not serve the food they would have liked to?